dev-burningpixel/visualaudiobook-ml/README.md

 * Opening access to more books by providing it in a video format with images in the context of the book.
 * Creating videos for those who enjoy both a visual and audiotory sense of a book instead of the text on paper.
 * Those who find it hard to finish some text and would like to have it read like an audiobook, but still understand the context from the visual.
+* Opening more books up to those with visual, auditory or attention disabilities

 After initial development to get a working API, we then look to create a deep machine learning model to generate better visuals for the visual audiobooks.
 Getting closer to what the text is expressing and a visual context will be our highest hurdle.